Technical Note 2224

 This technical note explains how to start the required LIPI servers on an IBM i (iSeries or AS/400) to enable file transfer over TCP/IP.
-Using Reflection for IBM 2011 or 2008 or Reflection for the Web, files can be transferred without starting a terminal session.
+Using Reflection 2014, Reflection for IBM 2014 or 2011, or Reflection for the Web, files can be transferred without starting a terminal session.

 Before you can use Reflection to transfer files over TCP/IP, you must verify whether Host Servers is installed on IBM i, and then start the LIPI servers on the IBM System i.